 Periodontal Abscess Treatment Plan

-The treatment plan for an abscess is pretty straight-forward and simple.
+The treatment plan for an abscess is straight-forward and simple.
 The main goal is to establish drainage of the infected area.
 Your dentist will use local anesthesia to numb the area and quickly pierce the abscess to allow drainage of the infection.
 He/she will then carefully clean the infected root surfaces using an irrigation process.
 This entails flushing the area with saline and/or antibacterial solutions to remove any bacterial contamination left behind.
 Afterward, you will most likely be prescribed a course of antibiotics and mild non-steroidal anti-inflammatory medication (Aspirin or Ibuprofen) as a follow-up to control pain and swelling.

 The control of symptoms is quick and quite dramatic following this simple procedure.
 Once the abscess has initially healed, which usually takes from a few days to a week, it is extremely important to follow up with your dental care professional to address the underlying periodontal (gum) disease which led to the initial abscess.
 As part of your evaluation, your dentist (and subsequently perhaps your physician) will check your overall health to see if there is a general health condition that could be a contributing factor to your periodontal issues.